KenKundert/nestedtext/doc/basic_syntax.rst

 Comments
 ========

-Lines that begin with a hash as the first non-space character, or lines that are empty or consist only of spaces and tabs are comment lines and ignored.
+Lines that begin with a hash as the first non-space character, or lines that are empty or consist only of spaces and tabs are comment lines and are ignored.
 Indentation is not significant on comment lines.

 ::